Onset of universality in the dynamical mixing of a pure state: Introduction

 In this work we focus on the transient behavior of quantum states before reaching the final random state following the universal GUE statistics.
 We show that a generic crossover exists for a time scale that depends on the system size.
-Starting from GOE, the spectral statistics of the state transits in a smooth way to GUE, a transition that is equivalent to that occurring in the spectral statistics of the Hamiltonian when time-reversal symmetry is broken \cite{Beenakker1997,assmann2016quantum,schweiner2017magnetoexcitons}.
+Starting from GOE, the spectral statistics of the state transits in a smooth way to GUE, a transition that is equivalent to that occurring in the spectral statistics of the Hamiltonian when time-reversal symmetry is broken~\cite{Beenakker1997,assmann2016quantum,schweiner2017magnetoexcitons}.
 Here, however, the transition is not related to the breaking of anti-unitary symmetries in the Hamiltonian, but with the elements of the density matrix, i.e., real or complex uncorrelated Gaussian random variables.
 We analyze this behavior using a semi-analytical treatment for the short-time density matrix.
 Furthermore, we show that the transient behavior to the GUE universal form is also preserved in more realistic situations.
 For this purpose, we consider that the time evolution of the density matrix is generated by an ensemble of Hamiltonians describing nearest-neighbor interacting spin-1/2 particles with on-site disorder, in the chaotic regime.
 In this case, the transition to the GUE statistics is also reached for large enough times, while for short times the statistics shows a strong dependence on the peculiarity of the considered subspace.

 The paper is organized as follows.
-In Sec.~\ref{ensemble}, we explain the dynamical approach that we use to generate random mixed states.
-Sec. \ref{onset} is devoted to show that a crossover from a GOE-like to a GUE-like statistics in the time-dependent density matrices is possible during the evolution generated by Hamiltonians taken from the GOE.
-A detailed numerical analysis of the mixed state spectral statistics is given in Sec.~\ref{sec:specstat}.
-We revisit the problem when the evolution is governed by spin-$1/2$ Hamiltonians in Sec.~\ref{sec:Heisenberg}.
-We show that a transition in the statistical properties is also present for two different subspaces with one of them displaying short-range interactions.
-Conclusions and final remarks are given in Sec.~\ref{conclusions}.
+In section~\ref{ensemble}, we explain the dynamical approach that we use to generate random mixed states.
+Section~\ref{onset} is devoted to show that a crossover from a GOE-like to a GUE-like statistics in the time-dependent density matrices is possible during the evolution generated by Hamiltonians taken from the GOE.
+A detailed numerical analysis of the mixed state spectral statistics is given in section~\ref{sec:specstat}.
+We revisit the problem when the evolution is governed by spin-$1/2$ Hamiltonians in section~\ref{sec:Heisenberg}.
+We show that a transition in the statistical properties is also present for two different subspaces, one of them with a single excitation and the other with half of the individual spins excited.
+Conclusions and final remarks are given in section~\ref{conclusions}.